How to Use Baking Soda and Vinegar in Your Laundry

 Read on to see how you can get the most of your laundry by using baking soda and vinegar to deeply clean your clothes—and check out the best baking soda and vinegar cleaning solutions for other areas of your home, while you’re at it.

 New to doing laundry?
 Don’t worry we’ve all been there.
 Be sure to read up on how to hand-wash your clothes and how to separate laundry.
+This shirt folding board will also come in handy for quick and perfectly folded laundry every time.
 Before you know it, you’ll be a laundry pro!

 Why you should use vinegar and baking soda in the laundry?

 Adding baking soda or vinegar to your laundry can help you clean both your washing machine and your garments better.
 Both of these pantry staples are an effective and inexpensive way to remove mildew odors, soften fabrics, and even brighten your whites.
 Not to mention, given they’re natural ingredients, they’re safe for the environment, too.

 Whether you’re washing clothes or cleaning your washing machine, here’s how baking soda and vinegar help your laundry become squeaky clean.